-White House pushing to release whistleblower complaint to Congress amid Dems' impeachment push
+WH to release document showing intel community watchdog found whistleblower had 'political bias'

 The House committees then would gather evidence and president it to Pelosi and House Judiciary Committee Chairman Jerry Nadler, D-N.Y., who would make the ultimate determination on whether to hold an impeachment vote.

-A Democratic source told Fox News that the House Intelligence Committee, led by Rep. Adam Schiff, D-Calif., would take the lead in the investigation -- and that Nadler might not be pleased with the arrangement.
+A Democratic source told Fox News that the House Intelligence Committee, led by Schiff, would take the lead in the impeachment investigation -- and that Nadler might not be pleased with the arrangement.

 "I don’t think he’s happy that he has less influence here, but everybody is on the same page and has the same role," the source said of Nadler.